hooray4me/m3u2strm/README.md

 ## m3u2strm
-m3u2strm is a set of python scripts that will consume the VOD (video on demand) tv shows and movies from an apollogroup.tv subscription and make it into libraries useable by emby.
+m3u2strm is a set of python scripts that will consume the VOD (video on demand) tv shows, movies and events from an apollogroup.tv subscription and make it into libraries useable by emby.
 We use **Ubuntu Focal** and these instructions are for this OS.

 **Pre-reqs:**
 1. Make sure you have python3 installed.